claucuellar/Find-TFBS/README.md

 Run this script with the .txt output file from the previous script (`TFBS_found.txt`) as an argument/input file.

-This code has an optional argument to plot the results, the default being True.
+This code has an optional argument to plot the results, the default being _True_.

 To run this code, use the following command:
 ```